-Kirsty Williams has been Assembly Member for Brecon and Radnorshire since 1999.
+Kirsty Williams has been Member of the Senedd for Brecon and Radnorshire since 1999.

 Kirsty has relentlessly campaigned for extra resources for Wales’ under-funded schools.
 Under her leadership, the party managed to secure the Welsh Pupil Premium which means that schools in Wales will receive £1150 per child on free school meals.